blenderous/blenderous.github.io/cv.md

 ## Skillset

 ### MongoDB *(level: basic)*
-- Learned to use MongoDB noSQL database using the basic level certification course on the MongoDB website.
+- Learned to use MongoDB noSQL database using the basic level certification course from the MongoDB website.

 ### Javascript *(level: medium to advanced)*
 - Completed the lesson on react `ReactJS`part 1, from codecademy.